Can I Play Online Poker in Michigan?

 Is online poker legal in Michigan?
 The good news for Hold’em and Omaha players in the Wolverine State is that internet poker was included in recent gaming legislation.

-In late 2019, the Lawful Internet Gaming Act was passed, opening the doors for regulated sports betting, online casino games and online poker in Michigan.
+In late 2019, the Lawful Internet Gaming Act was passed, opening the doors for regulated sports betting, Michigan online gambling and online poker.

 In doing so, Michigan joined a list of US states with its own online gaming laws.
 It now belongs to an exclusive list of states that have introduced a blanket legalizing of most forms of online betting.
 While the Lawful Internet Gaming Act has been passed onto the books, the first online poker rooms are unlikely to be launched for a while yet.

 The good news for any future potential operators offering online poker in Michigan is that the legal framework is already in place.
 The Lawful Internet Gaming Act allows online poker operators to apply for licenses.

 To play online poker in Michigan, you have to be 21 or over.
 You have to register for an online account at a legal, regulated poker site.
 You also must provide a valid home address and Social Security number to prove your age.

 You do not need to be a Michigan resident to play, but you need to be inside the state.
 Michigan poker sites will utilize geolocation tools like GeoComply to ensure you are within MI borders when you play.
 While it won’t be illegal to sign up for an account outside Michigan, you will have to be physically in the state when you log on and play.

 At first, you can only play poker tournaments and cash games against other players in Michigan.
 To improve the liquidity, however, it’s very likely that poker sites will strike interstate compacts with other legalized states so that a larger player pool can be shared.